Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Method

 \subsection{Utility-based Perturbed Gradient Descent}

-Our aim is to write an update equation to protect useful weights and replace less useful weights using search and gradients.
-We show here the rule of Utility-based Perturbed Gradient Descent (UPGD) to update weights.
+Our aim is to write an update equation to protect useful weights and replace less useful ones using search and gradients.
+We show here the rule of Utility-based Perturbed Gradient Descent (UPGD) to update the weights.
 The update equation is given by

+The utility information in UPGD works as a gate for perturbed gradients.
+For important weights with utility $\bar{U}_{l,i,j}=1$, the weight is not updated, whereas unimportant weights with utility $\bar{U}_{l,i,j}=0$ get updated by the whole perturbed gradient information.
+We note here that UPGD is able to introduce plasticity by perturbing less useful weights and reduce forgetting by protecting useful weights.

 Another variation of UPGD, we call \textit{non-protecting UPGD}, is to add the utility-based perturbation to the gradient as: